A lot or a little?

 What parents need to know

-Parents need to know that this book and its companion Quidditch Through the Ages have raised millions of dollars for children's charities around the world, under the auspices of Comic Relief U.K. Both books are meant for fans of the Harry Potter series that they complement.
+Parents need to know that Fantastic Beasts & Where to Find Them and its companion, Quidditch Through the Ages, have raised millions of dollars for children's charities around the world, under the auspices of Comic Relief U.K. Both books are meant for fans of the Harry Potter book series that they complement.
 Kids will find more of J.K.
 Rowling's imagination and humor on display here as she describes 85 magical beasts, some based in mythology and some of her own invention.

 What's the story?

-This facsimile edition of Harry's textbook for his Care of Magical Creatures class (complete with his, Ron's, and Hermione's margin notes) consists of an alphabetical listing of magical beasts with a paragraph or two of description for each.
+A facsimile edition of Harry's textbook for his Care of Magical Creatures class (complete with his, Ron's, and Hermione's margin notes), FANTASTIC BEASTS & WHERE TO FIND THEM consists of an alphabetical listing of magical beasts with a paragraph or two of description for each.
 The listings also give the Ministry of Magic (M.O.M.) classification for the level of danger posed by each creature.

 The book also contains a forward by Albus Dumbledore, and chapters on the definition of beasts, history of Muggle awareness, and other basic information.